-Governance & Challenge Vulnerability Advisory Panel (VAP) Customer Challenge Group (CCG) The panel consists of stakeholder experts representing consumer bodies, government departments and CCW.
-The Panel supports, advises, and challenges our vulnerability strategy to make sure we are fulfilling our commitment to support and reach all our customers who need extra help and more recently that we comply with Ofwat's Service for all and Paying fair guidance.
+Governance and l challenge Vulnerability Advisory Panel (VAP) Customer Challenge Group (CCG) The panel consists of stakeholder experts representing consumer bodies, government departments and CCW.
+The Panel supports, advises, and challenges our vulnerability strategy to make sure we are fulfilling our commitment to support and reach all our customers who need extra help and more recently that we comply with Ofwat's Service for all, Priority Service Register standards and Paying fair guidance.
 An independent body that plays a key role in representing the interests and needs of Wessex Water's customers and provides advice and challenge on policy areas such as customer service, customer engagement, affordability, wider vulnerability, and tariffs.
-The co-chairs of the VAP are members of the CCG to provide that direct link between the two.
+The co-chairs of the VAP are members of the CCG to provide a direct link between the two.